 - Decide to either bin, check or keep each product.

-- If you fee like it, check some products to make your decision easier, download the Think Dirty App where you can enter a product name and it gives it a “dirty” rating, or the other useful app is Chemical Maze, in which you can search individual ingredients to find out what they are (also great for checking food additives).
+- If you fee like it, check some products to make your decision easier, download the Think Dirty App where you can enter a product name and it gives it a “dirty” rating or the other useful app is Chemical Maze – search individual ingredients to find out what they are (also great for checking food additives).

 - Finally, wipe down the drawer/cupboard and pop the products you are keeping back in.
 Likely it will be clearer (some of mine were almost empty) and just binning some toxic products makes you feel better already!